Choosing the right vegan milk

 We also understand that there is no such thing as “best vegan milk”, and so have provided information on choosing the right vegan milk for the appropriate use.

 Almond milk: Almond milk can be used to make ice creams, smoothies, no-bake brownies, traditional sweets, cakes, and even frosting.
 It works great, for making hot and cold coffee, chocolate milk, and smoothies.
-However, certain adjustments need to be made while baking, so as to arrive at the desired consistency.
+However, certain adjustments need to be made while baking, to arrive at the desired consistency.
 What more is there to learn about Almond Milk?Find out in our blog - Almond Milk – Vegan Dukan.
 It is a good choice for the calorie-conscious, as it is one of the low-calorie, plant-based milks (depending on the brand).
 It is one of the best vegan milk options available out there.

 Almond milk turns out great when combined with sweeteners like stevia and dates.
 You might notice that many recipes for almond milk involve combining them with some kind of sweetener.